oer4sdi/OER-spatial-data-streaming/OER-Story-Board.md

 The docker images are still available in your docker environment.
 Next time when you want to run the environment, you can just use `docker compose up -d` to start up the containers again.

-If you want to remove the images as well from your docker environment type Docker images to get a list of the available images.
+If you want to remove the images as well from your docker environment type `docker images` to get a list of the available images.
 Then use `docker image rm [image id]` to remove the images that you want to delete.

 ## 4. Wrap up